-C.B.
-Water Supply

-- (1).
+- (3).
+Impractical placement.
+Where the placement of a required monument at its proper location is impractical, it is permissible to set a reference monument close to that point on an adjacent property line. - B. Water Supply - (1).
 The development shall be provided with a system of water supply that provides each use with an adequate supply of water. - (2).
-If the project is to be served by a public water supply, the applicant shall secure and submit a written statement from the Kittery Water District that the proposed water supply system conforms with its design and construction standards, will not result in an undue burden on the source of distribution system, and will be installed in a manner adequate to provide needed domestic and fire protection flows.
+If the project is to be served by a public water supply, the applicant shall secure and submit a written statement from the Kittery Water District that the proposed water supply system conforms with its design and construction standards, will not result in an undue burden on the source of distribution system, and will be installed in a manner adequate to provide needed domestic and fire protection flows. - (3).
+Service required. - a.

-(1).(3).
-Service required.

-- a.
 A public water supply system with fire hydrants must be installed and approved in writing by the servicing water department. - a.
 If in the opinion of the Board service to each lot by a public water system is not feasible, the Board may allow individual wells or a central water supply system approved in writing by a civil engineer registered in the State of Maine. - b.
 If the developer proposes a central water supply system, it must also be approved in writing by the Maine Department of Human Services. - c.
 Water supply system installations are at the expense of the developer. - d.
 All required approvals of a water supply system must be secured before official submission of the final plan.

-(2).(4).
+(4).
 Quality and pressure.